ewdlop/React-typescript-notes/README.md

 Here's an extended version that includes Vue, Svelte, and additional UI frameworks for TypeScript union types.

+Qucik motivational quote:(image the project you being working on needs to swap to other framework out of sudden) "Ghost-Project" development(it is like  > O(n) scale works)(linear would be still a miracle wouldnt you think) if it is o(1) that would be...but

 ### Step 1: Define Union Types for Component Props by Framework

 Each framework has unique ways to handle components and props.
 We’ll create an interface for each framework's props and add them to a union type.